Diarization: Mapping speakers in the transcript

 Why do multiple speakers calling from the same device appear as the same participant in the transcript?

-This usually happens when multiple people are sharing one device/microphone and Speaker Timeline is being used (or machine diarization isn’t enabled/available).
-For conference rooms, enable Machine Diarization (async) so voices can be separated.
+This usually happens when multiple people are sharing one device or microphone and speaker-timeline diarization is being used (or machine diarization is not enabled or not available).

 Microsoft Teams: why are speaker names missing or diarization looks wrong?